richmartin1/RM_projects/README.md

 The main purpose of this network is to expose a load-balanced and monitored instance of DVWA, the D*mn Vulnerable Web Application.

 Load balancing ensures that the application will be highly reliable, in addition to restricting access to the network.
 - What aspect of security do load balancers protect?
 Load balancers protect servers from overloading and helps the data move more efficiently.
-What is the advantage of a jump box?_ The advantage of a jump box is that it is a secure computer that all administrators connect to first before completing administrative tasks on the network.
-That way no administration tasks take should be completed outside of the jump box.
+What is the advantage of a jump box?
+The advantage of a jump box is that it is a secure computer that all administrators connect to first before completing administrative tasks on the network.

 Integrating an ELK server allows users to easily monitor the vulnerable VMs for changes to the system and system logs.
 - What does Filebeat watch for?
-Filebeatmonitors logs or locations specified and collects logged events and sends them to Elasticsearch or Logstash for examination and analysis.
+Filebeat monitors logs or locations specified and collects logged events and sends them to Elasticsearch or Logstash for examination and analysis.
 - What does Metricbeat record?
-Metricbeat collects metrics and statistics from the operating system and services and then send them to Elasticsearch or Logstash for examination and analysis.
+Metricbeat collects metrics and statistics from the operating system and services and then sends them to Elasticsearch or Logstash for examination and analysis.

 The configuration details of each machine may be found below.